 Providers have the responsibility of reviewing time sheets certifying their accuracy prior to the filing of claims to MHD for reimbursement.
-Providers' procedures may include follow-up conversation with participants on actual service e.
+Providers' procedures may include follow-up conversation with participants on actual service delivery.

+e.
 Billing and Claims Record Maintenance Requirement.
 Records documenting the audit trail of adjudicated claims (including supporting documentation) are maintained by the Medicaid agency, the operating agency (if applicable), and providers of waiver services for a minimum period of 3 years as required in 45 CFR §92.42.

-Appendi x I: Financial Accountability I-3: Payment (1 of 7) a.
-Mei thod of payments MMIS (select one): • Payments for all waiver services are made through an approved Medicaid Management Information System (MMIS).
-0 Payments for some, but not all, waiver services are made through an approved MMIS.
-Specify: (a) the waiver services that are not paid through an approved MMIS; (b) the process for making such payments and the entity that processes payments; (c) and how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64: 0 Payments for waiver services are not made through an approved MMIS.
-Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64: 0 Payments for waiver services are made by a managed care entity or entities.
+a.
+Method of payments -- MMIS (select one):

+Payments for all waiver services are made through an approved Medicaid Management Information System (MMIS).

+Payments for some, but not all, waiver services are made through an approved MMIS.

+Specify: (a) the waiver services that are not paid through an approved MMIS; (b) the process for making such payments and the entity that processes payments; (c) and how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64:

+Payments for waiver services are not made through an approved MMIS.

+Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64:

+Payments for waiver services are made by a managed care entity or entities.
 The managed care entity is paid a monthly capitated payment per eligible enrollee through an approved MMIS.

-Describe how payments are made to the managed care entity or entities: Appendi x I: Financial Accountability I-3: Payment (2 of 7) ect payment.
-In addition to providing that the Medicaid agency makes payments directly to providers of waiver vices, payments for waiver services are made utilizing one or more of the following arrangements (select at least one): The Medicaid agency makes payments directly and does not use a fiscal agent (comprehensive or limited) or a managed care entity or entities. × The Medicaid agency pays providers through the same fiscal agent used for the rest of the Medicaid program.
+Describe how payments are made to the managed care entity or entities:

+b.
+Direct payment.
+In addition to providing that the Medicaid agency makes payments directly to providers of waiver services, payments for waiver services are made utilizing one or more of the following arrangements (select at least one):

+The Medicaid agency makes payments directly and does not use a fiscal agent (comprehensive or limited) or a managed care entity or entities.

+The Medicaid agency pays providers through the same fiscal agent used for the rest of the Medicaid program.

 The Medicaid agency pays providers of some or all waiver services through the use of a limited fiscal agent.